microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/03-kubernetes.md

   - What security features does the storage platform come with ?.
   - If a Kubernetes cluster to be used in a regulated industry that mandates certain security certifications, does the platform adher to these ?.

-- **storage protocol support**
-  - Does the organization have a preference for storage protocol support; iSCSI, Fiber Channel, NFS, SMB etc, if so does the platform support this ?.

 - **managability**
   - How easy is the platform to manage ?.
   - What management tools does the platform come with ?.